 The Energy & Power Innovation Centre (EPIC) provides expertise and facilities to support Canadian companies with their operational challenges with a particular focus on energy and resource management.
 EPIC also supports utilities and electrical companies with developing new solutions, as well as training in state-of-the-art facilities.

 EPIC is also home to the Energy & Power Technology Access Centre (TAC), a national resource for the Canadian manufacturing and agri-food sector.
-As a TAC, EPIC helps companies who would like to adopt energy technologies that can reduce operation costs throughout the manufacturing process and or de-risk the implementation of new technologies.
+As a TAC, EPIC helps companies who would like to adopt energy technologies that can reduce operating costs throughout the manufacturing process and/or de-risk the implementation of new technologies.

 The cross-functional research team - which includes EPIC applied research staff, dedicated co-op students and Engineering Technology Faculty members- works collaboratively with the Sensor Systems and Internet of Things (IoT) Lab, the Centre for Climate Change Management, the Additive Manufacturing Innovation Centre (AMIC), and the mHealth & eHealth Development and Innovation Centre (MEDIC).

 Discover our services.

 The Joyce Centre for Partnership and Innovation was selected as a Zero Carbon Building Standard pilot project by the Canada Green Building Council.
 This white paper explores how the building incorporated sustainable building concepts and technologies to become a living lab for NetZero building.Read More

 Enertics Inc. provides asset performance management solutions for electric motors in a wide range of industry sectors.
 Enertics partnered with Mohawk College to test and validate its new product that can continuously monitor the health of electric motors.Read More